jmclinn/thunderoped/_posts/2015-10-31-okc-orl-notes.markdown

 - Monty Williams trying to corral the team back to the bench after Westbrook's crazy 3-pointer was so amusing.
 Good luck with that Monty.

 - I only have a few things to note from the two overtimes.
 1. Westbrook is unstoppable.
 2. Steven Adams had some super feathery clutch free throws.
 3. Durant left everything on the floor.
-He was dead tired, but pulled out some **amazing** blocks to close out the game for an incredibly improbably Thunder win.
+He was dead tired, but pulled out some **amazing** blocks to close out the game for an incredibly improbable Thunder win.

 ####Eyeball Test?